cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/manual-skeletons.md

 ![](/images/image-skeleton-point-setup.jpg)

-> **Note** that you cannot change skeleton configuration for an existing task/project.
+> **Note** that you cannot change the skeleton configuration for an existing task/project.

-> You can copy/insert skeletons configuration from the **Raw** tab of the label configurator.
+> You can copy/insert skeleton configuration from the **Raw** tab of the label configurator.

 ## Annotation with Skeletons